Defining a home in poor condition | Options for selling a home in poor condition | Making repairs vs. selling as-is | FAQs

-Disadvantages to making minor repairs
+Cons of making minor repairs

 While making minor repairs can help make your home more attractive to buyers — which may lead to a quicker sale or more offers — there’s still no guarantee that you’ll earn more from the sale than you invested in minor repairs.

-In some cases, the key benefit of minor repairs is that they can bring your home in line with buyers’ expectations and standards.
+In some cases, the key benefit of minor repairs is that they can bring your home in line with buyer expectations and standards.
 In other words, buyers may consider minor repairs more of a necessity than an upgrade.

-Major repairs can boost your property value
+✅ Boost your property value

 - Foundation issues